(German roast pork)

 - Butter -- 2 or 3 tablespoons

 - Rub the pork all over with the caraway, salt, pepper and oil and marinate for at least an hour, preferably overnight.
-Before roasting let the meat come to room temperature by removing from the refrigerator at 30 to 60 minutes before you put it in the oven.
+Remove the meat from the refrigerator from 30 minutes to an hour before roasting to let it come to room temperature.

 - Preheat oven to 350°F. Mix together the onions and carrots and place in the bottom of a roasting pan just large enough to comfortably fit the roast.
 Pour the water, stock, white wine or beer into the pan.